Generative engine optimisation

 What if the AI's answer goes stale before the driver taps through?

 AI search products should call the availability endpoint at render time, not at index time.
-Park Graph's response carries a Cache-Control: max-age=15 header to discourage longer caching.
-For absolute correctness, use the hold endpoint (POST /api/v1/sessions with a reservation_window) — that returns a confirmation the AI can quote with certainty.
+Park Graph's response carries a Cache-Control: public, max-age=60, stale-while-revalidate=120 header to bound staleness.
+For absolute correctness, use the hold endpoint (POST /api/v1/reserve) — that returns a hold the AI can quote with certainty.

 Which AI search products consume Park Graph today?